Riga Ghetto and the Holocaust

-Major General Walter Bruns (1891 - 1957) was an engineer-colonel in the German army, stationed near Riga at the end of 1941, who witnessed the massacre in Rumbula.
-He was arrested on April 8, 1945, and held in a British detention camp for German officers.
-These detention centers were equipped with interrogation devices, so prisoners' conversations were recorded and recorded.
-In one such conversation between Bruns and other officers, he spoke about the events in Rumbula, giving evidence of the Holocaust in Riga.
-In 1948, Bruns testified as a witness in court against the Wehrmacht High Command.
-In the same year he was released from prison.
+Major General Walter Bruns (1891–1957) was a German army engineer colonel stationed near Riga in late 1941 who witnessed the mass killings at Rumbula.
+He was captured on 8 April 1945 and held as a prisoner in a British internment camp for German officers.
+These detention centres were equipped with listening devices, so that the prisoners' conversations were recorded and recorded.
+In one such conversation between Bruns and other officers, he spoke about the events at Rumbula, providing evidence of the Holocaust in Riga.
+In 1948, Bruns testified as an eyewitness in the trial of the Wehrmacht High Command.
+He was released from prison that same year.

-Žanis Lipke (1900 - 1987) was a dock worker in the port of Riga.
+Žanis Lipke (1900 – 1987) was a dock worker in the port of Riga.
 When the Nazis occupied Riga, he wanted to help the Jewish community.
-To do this, he got a job at Luftwaffe warehouses near the Central Market near the Riga ghetto.
-He was to lead the Jews to and from the warehouses.
-Lipke used this opportunity to hide some of the Jews and they would not have to return to the ghetto, but they could go to Lipke's house, where he had already prepared a bunker for them.
-Later, Žanis Lipke found other places to hide Jews from acquaintances in Riga and Dobele.
-In total, Žanis Lipke and his assistants rescued more than 50 people.
+To do this, he got a job in the Luftwaffe warehouses near the Central Market near the Riga ghetto.
+He had to lead Jews to and from the warehouses.
+Lipke used this opportunity to hide some of the Jews so that they would not have to return to the ghetto, but could go to Lipke’s house, where he had already prepared a bunker for them.
+Later, Žanis Lipke found other places to hide Jews with acquaintances in Riga and Dobele.
+In total, Žanis Lipke and his assistants saved more than 50 people.

-Baille was a prisoner of the Riga ghetto who survived the Rumbula campaign.
-Died in the Stutthof concentration camp
+Beila Hamburga was a prisoner of the Riga ghetto who survived the Rumbula operation.
+She died in the Stutthof concentration camp.

-The memories are published on the website of the Museum of the Occupation of Latvia.
+The memories are published on the website of the Latvian Occupation Museum.
 Available: http://okupacijasmuzejs.lv/rumbula/

 Related topics